Herbal medicines and homeopathic remedies

 Homeopathic remedies

 Homeopathic remedies are made from highly diluted substances that claim to cause the body to heal itself.
-However, there’s no scientific evidence to support this, and so it’s considered to be a complementary or alternative medicine.
+However, there’s no scientific evidence to support this, so healthcare professionals see these as a complementary or alternative medicine.

 As a result, homeopathy is usually provided privately.
 There’s no legal regulation of homeopathic practitioners in the UK nor of the substances that these remedies may contain.